Week 42 at a glance

 It’s possible that your breasts are leaking now, too.

-You might start seeing the first signs of colostrum – a forerunner to breast milk that will likely be your baby’s food in the first few days after birth.
+You might have already started seeing the first signs of colostrum – a forerunner to breast milk that will likely be your baby’s food in the first few days after birth.

 Labor signs to watch for